jacdals97/MLops_emotions/reports/README.md

 >
 > Answer:

 We have organized our continuous integration workflow into two separate .yml files that execute specific events: one for doing unittesting and one testing the code format.
-We are running the format tests for both Ubuntu and Mac operating systems with Python version 3.11, while the unittests are also run for Windows.
+We are running both the format tests and unittests for Ubuntu, Mac and Windows operating systems with Python version 3.11.
 The tests are triggered whenever something is pushed or has a pull_request to the main, master and dev branches.
-As it can take some time to install dependencies and get data from dvc whenever the tests are triggered, we have made use of caching in GitHub to speed up this process.
+As it can take some time to install dependencies and get data from dvc whenever the tests are triggered, we have made use of caching our dependencies in GitHub to speed up this process.
 The unittests also returns a coverage report, and an example of this triggered workflow can be seen in this link to our [Github-Actions] (https://github.com/jacdals97/MLops_emotions/actions/runs/7499996928/job/20417842206).
 This CI workflow ensures that our code is up to standard and that is able to be run not only in our local environment, so that it is reproducable for new users.

 ## Running code and tracking experiments